 While it might not necessarily fit inside your diaper bag, a baby carrier should absolutely be something you take with you when traveling with a baby.
 I traveled alone to Walt Disney World, across the country by myself and my 5 month old.
 I would not have been able to do it without my baby carrier.

-Even if the baby is old enough to walk, bring the carrier.
-Little ones get tired and want to be carried and you won’t want to tire yourself out from carrying her.
+- So you have a toddler?
+Even if baby is old enough to walk, bring the carrier.
+Little ones get tired and want to be carried.
+You won’t want to tire yourself out from carrying her.

-Places like airplanes can have a lot of strange germs.
+- Places like airplanes can have a lot of strange germs.
 Placing baby in a carrier can keep him from touching everything.
 And keeping him in the carrier also dissuade germy people from reaching out and touching the baby!
 Keep reading for reasons why you should keep babies in a front carrier through the airport and on the plane.

 1. Baby Carrier at the Airport

 If anything, you want to be hands free at the airport.
-From having to take out paperwork like tickets, passport and ID, dragging your carry-on bag, and removing and putting back on your shoes, putting items on the conveyor for scanning, you’re going to need your hands.
+From having to take out paperwork like tickets, passport and ID.
+Dragging your carry-on bag and removing and putting back on your shoes.
+Putting items on the conveyor for scanning, you’re going to need your hands for all of this!
 If you’re taking a stroller, that’s just one more thing to push around.

 I preferred having my baby snuggled in close in her carrier while going through the airport.
 I was even able to pass through airline security with my baby safely sleeping at my chest.
 TSA swabbed my hands and allowed me to skip the full body scanners.